An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 \subsection{An exact dg subquotient}

-We will accomplish our goal to establish an exact dg enhancement of the extriangulated subquotient.
-Roughly speaking, this will be done by placing the arguments in \S\ref{subsec:extriangulated_subquotient} in an exact dg context.
-We keep the circumstance in the previous subsection, namely, a connective cofibrant exact dg category $(\A,\SS)$ and an extension-closed subcategory $(\N,\SS|_\N)\sse (\A,\SS)$ are given.
-Their corresponding extriangulated categories are denoted by $(\CN,\BE|_\CN,\fs|_\CN)\sse (\CA,\BE,\fs)$, respectively.
-Remind from \cref{thm:subquotient_of_extri_cat}, there exists an extriangulated subquotient $\CA_\CN/\CN$ exists under the ${\rm (WIC)}$ assumption.
-To give an enhancement of $\CA_\CN/\CN$, we shall introduce the notion of \emph{exact dg subquotient} of $\A$ by $\N$.
+We now accomplish our goal of establishing an exact dg enhancement of the extriangulated subquotient.
+Roughly speaking, this will be achieved by placing the arguments in \S\ref{subsec:extriangulated_subquotient} into an exact dg setting.
+We keep the situation of the previous subsection: a connective cofibrant exact dg category $(\A,\SS)$ and an extension-closed subcategory $(\N,\SS|_\N)\sse (\A,\SS)$ are fixed.
+Their associated extriangulated categories are denoted by $(\CN,\BE|_\CN,\fs|_\CN)\sse (\CA,\BE,\fs)$.
+Recall from \cref{thm:subquotient_of_extri_cat} that an extriangulated subquotient $\CA_\CN/\CN$ exists under the ${\rm (WIC)}$ assumption.
+To construct an enhancement of $\CA_\CN/\CN$, we shall introduce the notion of \emph{exact dg subquotient} of $\A$ by $\N$.

-The first step of the construction is passing to an exact dg substructure determined by $\N$ that we see in the next lemma.
+The first step of the construction is passing to an exact dg substructure determined by $\N$, as described in the next lemma.

 \begin{lemma} We denote by $\A_\N=(\A_\N,\SS_\N)$ the exact dg substructure corresponding to the extriangulated substructure $(\CA_\CN,\BE_\CN,\fs_\CN)$ via \cref{prop:bijection_between_substructures}.
 Then, both exact dg structures $(\N,\SS|_\N)$ and $(\N,\SS_\N|_\N)$ coincide.
-In particular, $(\N,\SS|_\N)$ is an extension-closed subcategory of $(\A_\N,\SS_\N)$. \end{lemma} \begin{proof} By taking $H^0$, the canonical inclusion $(\N,\SS_\N|_\N)\hookrightarrow (\N,\SS|_\N)$ produces a coincidence $(\CN,\BE_\CN,\fs_\CN)=(\CN,\BE,\fs)$ by \cref{thm:subquotient_of_extri_cat}(0). \cref{prop:bijection_between_substructures} guarantees $(\N,\SS_\N|_\N)=(\N,\SS|_\N)$. \end{proof}
+In particular, $(\N,\SS_\N|_\N)$ is an extension-closed subcategory of $(\A_\N,\SS_\N)$. \end{lemma} \begin{proof} By taking $H^0$, the canonical inclusion $(\N,\SS_\N|_\N)\hookrightarrow (\N,\SS|_\N)$ produces a coincidence $(\CN,\BE_\CN,\fs_\CN)=(\CN,\BE,\fs)$ by \cref{thm:subquotient_of_extri_cat}(0). \cref{prop:bijection_between_substructures} guarantees $(\N,\SS_\N|_\N)=(\N,\SS|_\N)$. \end{proof}

 The next step is taking the cohomological envelope of $(\A_\N,\SS_\N)$ which is denoted by $\A_\N\to (\A_\N^\coh,\SS_\N)$.
 We should mention that the cohomological envelope depends on the exact dg structure that we focus on, so $\A_\N^\coh$ is different to the cohomological envelope $\A^\coh$ of $(\A,\SS)$ in general.
 Since the cohomological envelope does not make any change on their homotopy categories, the extension-closed subcategory $(\N,\SS|_\N)\sse (\A_\N^\coh,\SS_\N)$ still produces the extension-closed subcategory $(\CN,\BE|_\CN,\fs|_\CN)\sse (\CA_\CN,\BE_\CN,\fs_\CN)$.
 The following main theorem provides a way to realize the extriangulated subquotient $\CA_\CN/\CN$ via the dg quotient of $\A_\N^\coh$ by $\N$.